oscitasthemes/Easy-Bootstrap-Shortcode/README.txt

 3.Use:
 Now you can see the few new buttons in the TinyMCE Editor in post and pages, use these buttons to create great responsive pages/posts content.

-Thats all so easy as name apply.
+That's all so easy as name apply.